Oklahoma Court Records

 What Constitutes A Traffic Infraction In Oklahoma?

-The penalties of committing a traffic infraction are the payment of fines and the allocation of points on the motorist’s driving record.
+The penalties for committing a traffic infraction may include the payment of fines and the allocation of points on the motorist’s driving record.
 Each infraction has a point value, and accumulating up to 10 points can lead to a license suspension.

-In some cases, individuals that commit traffic infractions may redeem themselves or reduce their punishment by participating in driving improvement programs recommended by the court.
+In some cases, individuals who commit traffic infractions may redeem themselves or reduce their punishment by participating in driving improvement programs recommended by the court.

 Examples Of Traffic Infractions In Oklahoma?